VanAwful/GIAC-Index-Creator/README.md

 The Topic will be bold and the book/page will be in italics.
 The description will follow and wrap as needed.
 A blank line will be inserted before the next topic.

+2024-08-21: Added a new script file, GIAC-Index-Converter.ps1.
+This builds on the Excel-to-Word including support added for CSV as input file.